 How Agricultural Index Insurance Can Promote Economic Development

-Agricultural index insurance promotes economic development by acting as a safety net when disasters do occur and by enabling greater investments in productivity.
+Agricultural index insurance strengthens agriculture in developing countries by acting as a safety net when disasters do occur and by enabling greater investments in productivity.
 Both benefits together—a safety net in bad years and higher income in good ones—are how agricultural index insurance can have a disproportionately larger impact than other development interventions.

 What sets agricultural index insurance apart from other development interventions is how it mitigates risks that act as barriers to investments in productivity.
 All small-scale farmers and pastoralists insure themselves against weather and other risks.
 For example, some choose traditional varieties of seeds saved from previous seasons over hybrids that can triple yields but that must be purchased every season.